lawwu/modest-money-guide/docs/index.md

 # Modest Money Guide

-This blog’s modest goal is to help people, young Christians especially, make wise and God-honoring decisions with their money.
+This site's modest goal is to help people, young Christians especially, make wise and God-honoring decisions with their money.
 It is written by Lawrence Wu, who works as a data scientist, and has always had an interest in personal finance, money and investing from a young age.

 Articles: